kestra-io/docs/content/blogs/2023-11-21-custom-plugin.md

 ![java to yaml](/blogs/2023-11-21-custom-plugin/java_to_yaml.png)

-## Build components depending of the context
+## Building components

-They are two interesting things here happening:
+There are two notable approaches here:

-1. You can start by building a component directly from YAML.
-Creating a subflow that can be called whenever you want with specific parameters (inputs)
+1. You can begin by constructing a component directly using YAML.
+This involves creating a subflow that can be invoked with specific parameters (inputs) whenever needed.
-2. You can write a plugin in Java, letting the end-user work with a proper YAML semantic.
+2. Alternatively, you can develop a plugin in Java, which allows the end-user to utilize proper YAML semantics.

-Depending on the context and the developer background, we can see that creating components in Kestra - reusable pieces of software - is very easy.
+Choosing one or the other depends on the situation and the developer's expertise.
+Both provide straightforward ways to create custom modular components in your workflows.

-We could also imagine a team only using Python and building subflows calling custom scripts with specific parameters.
-By creating a Subflow, the team can abstract the whole logic and expose only a few YAML parameters to run the underlying script.
+Alternatively, you could build custom Python scripts (especially using the [embedded VS Code Editor](https://kestra.io/docs/developer-guide/namespace-files)) and use them to build parametrized workflows.
+By designing a subflow with a Python script task, the team can encapsulate the business logic and expose only a few YAML parameters to execute the underlying script.

 ![flow subflow](/blogs/2023-11-21-custom-plugin/flow_subflow.jpg)

 ## Conclusion

-Creating reusable components is key in any software development.
-Thanks to Kestra design, users can create their own building blocks and abstract custom logics easily.
+In software development, the creation of reusable components is crucial.
+Kestra's design enables users to easily construct their own modules and abstract custom logic.

-Whether a team is fluent in Java or only wants to work with Python or any language, Kestra offers ways to create templates (subflow) and let the end-user work with YAML syntax.
+Whether a team is proficient in Java, prefers working exclusively with Python, or uses any other language, Kestra facilitates the creation of modular components via custom plugins and subflows, and allows end-users to interact with them using YAML syntax.

-Checkout [this documentation](https://kestra.io/docs/plugin-developer-guide) if you want to start creating your own plugin.
-We would love to hear from you and learn about your use case, so don’t hesitate to share your ideas on the [Slack community](http://kestra.io/slack).
+If you're interested in developing your own plugin, make sure to check [this documentation](https://kestra.io/docs/plugin-developer-guide).
+We would love to hear from you and learn about your use case, so don’t hesitate to share your ideas or questions in the [Slack community](http://kestra.io/slack).

 Follow us on [Twitter](https://twitter.com/kestra_io) for the latest news.
 Check the code in our [GitHub repository and give us a star](https://github.com/kestra-io/kestra) if you like the project.